 Simmer down this summer with this mango nectar juice made from fresh mangoes!
-Fresh mangoes are pureed and mixed with simple syrup to make a vibrant, delicious juice.
+Ready in just 10 minutes, fresh mangoes are pureed and mixed with simple syrup to make a vibrant, delicious juice.
 It can be used in cocktails, iced tea, or enjoyed on it's own!

 There really is nothing better than fresh mango juice while mangoes are in season!
 Whether you buy them in bulk, find them on sale at the grocery store, or you're blessed with a friend that has a mango tree, if you have a bunch of mangoes this is a great way to use them up!

-The juice can be frozen and enjoyed over several months.
-It can be enjoyed on its own or used for cocktails, bubble tea, and iced tea.
+The homemade mango juice can be frozen and enjoyed over several months.
+It can be enjoyed on its own or used for cocktails, bubble tea, and mango iced tea.
+My mother would always bring me a cold glass with my breakfast or lunch on hot Arizona summer days.

 Ingredients - Notes and Substitutions